 David Potter is Arthur F. Thurnau Professor of Greek and Latin in the Department of Classical Studies at the University of Michigan.

 Jonathan Portes is the former Director of, and a Principal Research Fellow at, the National Institute of Economic and Social Research.
 Previously, he was the Chief Economist at the UK Cabinet Office, where he advised the government on economic strategy.
 He writes for the Financial Times, Guardian, Telegraph, Times, New Statesman and The Spectator, and has commented on a wide variety of economic issues on BBC, Sky and international television channels.

-Porter was a regular columnist for the Observer and now writes about European power and politics for The Hive website in the US.
-He has written five bestselling thrillers, including Brandenburg, which won the CWA Ian Fleming Steel Dagger, and Empire State and The Dying Light, which were both nominated for the award.
-He is frequently described as the heir to John le Carré, and Firefly is a triumphant return to fiction from an author at the top of his game.
+Henry Porter was a regular columnist for the Observer and now writes about European power and politics for The Hive website in the US.
+He has written six bestselling thrillers, including Brandenburg, which won the CWA Ian Fleming Steel Dagger, A Spy's Life and Empire State, which were both nominated for the same award.
+His most recent thriller was the universally praised Firefly.
+Henry Porter is frequently described as the heir to John le Carré.
+He lives in London.

 Tom Pollock is a graduate of the Sussex University Creative Writing Programme, and a member of the London-based writers' group The T-Party.
 He has lived everywhere from Scotland to Sumatra, but the peculiar magic of London has always drawn him back.